-If you don't have pierced ears, converting pierced earrings to clip-on can expand your jewelry options and keep you from having to pass up on a beautiful pair that you've been eyeing for weeks.
-With a few simple supplies and a little time, you'll soon have some great new earrings to wear.
+If you don't have pierced ears, converting pierced earrings to clip ons can expand your jewelry options and keep you from having to pass up on a beautiful pair that you've been eyeing for weeks.
+With a few simple supplies and just a little time, you'll soon have some great new earrings to wear.

 For jewelry enthusiasts who don't have pierced ears, earring options can be limited, with many believing that they can't wear them at all.
-Luckily, you don't have to be stuck with the few choices available in clip-on format.
-Instead, you can modify existing pierced earrings to give them clip-on backs.
-Depending on the style of earring you are converting, the process will vary.
+Luckily, you don't have to be stuck with the few choices available in clip on format.
+Instead, you can modify existing pierced earrings to give them clip on backs.
+Depending on the style of earring you're converting, the process will vary.
 However, this is almost always an easy craft project that you can do from home using these different types of earring converters:

 Converting Dangle Earrings

-Long earrings can be lovely, but it's hard to find them with clip-on backs.
+Long earrings can be lovely, but it's particularly hard to find them with clip on backs.
 It's very easy to modify these earrings.
-All you need are a few basic jewelry supplies, all available at your local craft store:
+All you need are a few basic jewelry supplies, all of which should be available at your local craft store:

 - Pair of needle-nose pliers